maddy-tod/quantum/Notes/SingleQubitGates.md

 A helpful comparison drawn by the book is that a measurement gate does not measure in the conventional sense.
 It is not like measuring Alice's weight, but like measuring her IQ using a test.
 This is because the former reveals a preexisting property of Alice, but the latter test only reveals what happens when she has an IQ test, not a numerical property she already had.

-Once a qubit, or a set of qubit, has been measured no further information about its coefficients can be deduced.
+Once a qubit, or a set of qubits, has been measured no further information about its coefficients can be deduced.
 This loss of information when a state is measured is known as the reduction or collapse of the state.

 Measurement gates can also be used to initialise a quantum system by measuring all qubits, and then applying X gates to those that returned 1.
 This puts the system in the |000> state.
+Sometimes measurements can be used to get rid of any unwanted information prior to further calculation.

+If we have applied an H gate, applying another H gate and then a measurement changes the measurement basis to the x-basis (or superposition basis).

 ### Z gate
 180 degree rotation around the vertical axis (the Z axis).